-It might seem silly that I've written a set of instructions for "troubleshooting an error message: considering the thousands of possible error messages a computer user could see just from the time you turn the power on to when your desktop is up and available.
+It might seem silly that I've written a set of instructions for "fixing errors" considering the thousands of possible error messages a computer user could see just from the time you turn the power on to when your desktop is up and available.

 However, the fact that you have an error message puts you in a class of relatively lucky victims of computer failure.
 An error message gives you a specific place to work from, unlike a vague symptom like a blank screen or no power at all.

 Important: If your computer is having trouble starting but isn't showing any kind of error message then skip these instructions and instead see How To Fix a Computer That Won't Turn On for a better troubleshooting guide for whatever symptom your computer is experiencing.

 Time Required: Anywhere from a few minutes to several hours depending on the exact error message

 Document the error message exactly.
 While this might seem obvious to some, transcribing the error message in its entirety and without mistake is possibly the most important thing you can do when you encounter an error message while your computer is starting.

 Misspelling a DLL file or writing down the wrong characters in a STOP code could have you trying to fix a problem with a file, driver, or piece of hardware that you don't actually have a problem with.

 As I mentioned above, there are thousands of errors one might see during a computer's startup process.
 However, there are a select few that seem to show up more regularly.